 The determination of insurable value is usually stated in the policy.
 It can be based on Replacement Cost Value (RCV), Actual Cash Value (ACV), manufactured cost, imported/landed cost, wholesale cost, retail cost, stock market cost, commodities exchange closing price quotes and others.
 We compute cost analysis by verification of invoices, market research, comparisons to similar products and shopping, either in-person of on the Internet.
 In some cases, we have “priced” an inventory for an Insured (due to specific factors).

-Call on our quarter-century of experience to inspect the loss and appraise the situation.
+Call on our 40 plus years of experience to inspect the loss and appraise the situation.
 We will evaluate the damage sustained, and then outline all available options to help you determine the best course of action for your claim.

 If an Insured has decided to have a “fire sale,” you can still utilize our services.
 We can outline the factors involved in a sale, both positive and negative.
 There are certain factors, which may affect replacement values as well as business interruption coverage.
 We can also assist in determining a reasonable damage allowance that may be owed.